bnsdlr/adventofcode-elixir-template/README.md

 3. Use [`mix aoc.scaffold`](https://github.com/bnsdlr/adventofcode-elixir?tab=readme-ov-file#scaffolding) and start coding!!!

 > [!IMPORTANT]
-> Make sure not to use the `Logger` module for logging, some tasks like `aoc.test` suppress IO output, this does not work for the Logger module.
-At least I don't know how...
+> Make sure not to use the `Logger` module for logging, some tasks like `aoc.test` suppress IO output, this does work for the Logger module, but then the output wont be in the right order...

 ## Usage

 ### Scaffolding

-Creates files needed to start coding your solution.

 ```shell
 # example: mix aoc.scaffold --year=2025 --day=1